collint8/seg3d.pages/Manuals/Seg3DTutorial.md

 3.5 Logical Operators
 -----------------

 Once you have masked the lumen and superficial surface of both the ascending and descending aorta we can use logical operators to mask the real region of interest, the aorta wall.
 Under Mask Filters on the menu bar, select Boolean Xor.
 Highlight either of the label masks.
 You will notice that the name of the highlighted filter will appear in the target layer field.
 You can change this by unchecking the ‘Always use active layer’ option.
 Choose the other label mask in the Mask Layer option by selecting it from the list of eligible layers, or by holding down shift and clicking on the face color image of desired layer and dragging it to the option list.
-Click on the Run Filter button, this will create a new label mask that only covers the aorta wall (Figures [3.4](#logicaloperators)).
+Click on the Run Filter button, this will create a new label mask that only covers the aorta wall ([Figure 3.4](#logicaloperators)).
 The resulting layer is shown in [Figure 3.5](#creatingisosurface).
 Notice there is an option called Replace on the bottom of the tool menu.
 Most of the filters have this option.
 It will replace the target layer with the result of the filter.
 This is very useful when you do not need the unmodified layer after you run the filter.

 <figure>
   <img src="Seg3DTutorial_figures/creatingisosurface.png" id="creatingisosurface">